 If you’re looking for the most up-to-date sales funnel statistics, you’ve come to the right place.

-As a sales funnel expert, online business owner, or marketer, it pays a lot to be in the know and has all the needed insights when it comes to the industry’s latest sales funnel statistics.
+As a sales funnel expert, online business owner, or marketer, it pays a lot to be in the know and be equipped with all needed insights when it comes to the industry’s latest sales funnel statistics.

 The thing is: